How To Set Error Correction in C#

 Frequently Asked Questions

-How can I set error correction levels in QR codes using C#?
+How do I set error correction levels when creating QR codes in C#?

-What are the available error correction levels for QR codes?
+What are the four error correction levels available for QR codes?